Interpreting and Improving Attention From the Perspective of Large Kernel Convolution

-Attention mechanisms~\cite{nadaraya1964estimating,watson1964smooth,galassi2020attention,cho2015describing,wang2016survey,guo2022attention} are inspired by the way humans naturally focus on important elements in their subconscious.
-Visual attention mechanisms~\cite{wang2016survey,guo2022attention} can be viewed as a dynamic weighting process based on input image features.
-Visual attention methods can be broadly categorized into four types: \textit{channel attention}~\cite{wang2020eca,zhang2018context,chen2019you,shi2020spsequencenet}, \textit{spatial attention}~\cite{yuan2018ocnet,zhang2019self,mnih2014recurrent}, \textit{temporal attention}~\cite{zhang2019scan,chen2018video}, and \textit{branch attention}~\cite{li2019selective,zhang2022resnest,chen2020dynamic}, as well as other mixed combinations~\cite{chen2017sca,park2018bam,wang2017residual,misra2021rotate,fu2019dual,li2018harmonious,yan2019stat}.
+Attention mechanisms~\cite{nadaraya1964estimating,watson1964smooth,galassi2020attention,cho2015describing,wang2016survey,guo2022attention,yang2020image}, originally inspired by the way humans subconsciously focus on and prioritize important aspects of their surroundings, have become a cornerstone in modern machine learning and deep learning research.
+These mechanisms mimic the human ability to allocate cognitive resources dynamically, making them highly effective in diverse tasks across Natural Language Processing (NLP), computer vision, and beyond.
+Visual attention mechanisms~\cite{wang2016survey,guo2022attention}, a critical subset of these techniques, can be conceptualized as a process of dynamically assigning weights to specific features within input images.
+This weighting mechanism helps models to focus on the most relevant parts of an image, significantly improving the interpretability and performance of various computer vision models.
+Visual attention methods are diverse and can be broadly classified into four primary categories: \textit{channel attention}\cite{wang2020eca,zhang2018context,chen2019you,shi2020spsequencenet}, \textit{spatial attention}\cite{yuan2018ocnet,zhang2019self,mnih2014recurrent}, \textit{temporal attention}\cite{zhang2019scan,chen2018video}, and \textit{branch attention}\cite{li2019selective,zhang2022resnest,chen2020dynamic}.
+These categories often appear in conjunction with other innovative combinations~\cite{chen2017sca,park2018bam,wang2017residual,misra2021rotate,fu2019dual,li2018harmonious,yan2019stat}, reflecting the increasing sophistication of attention-based methodologies.
 Non-Local Network~\cite{wang2018non} successfully employs self-attention for the first time to simulate non-local relationships in computer vision.
 CBAM~\cite{woo2018cbam} infers attention weights sequentially along both spatial and channel dimensions and can seamlessly integrate into any CNN architecture.
 ECA~\cite{wang2020eca} module introduces a non-reductive local cross-channel interaction strategy, which efficiently enhances the attention module's effectiveness through the effective implementation of 1D convolution.
 EncNet~\cite{zhang2018context} significantly improves the spatial resolution of pixel-level semantic segmentation labels by introducing a context encoding module.
 OCNet~\cite{yuan2018ocnet} combines an interleaved sparse self-attention scheme with a traditional multi-scale context approach, effectively modeling dense relationships between pixels and providing richer contextual information.
 SAGAN~\cite{zhang2019self} employs spatial attention to model long-range dependencies in image generation tasks.
 SCAN~\cite{zhang2019scan} achieves significantly superior performance in Video Person Re-Identification by refining both intra-sequence and inter-sequence feature representations through the introduction of temporal attention to video sequences.
 SKNet~\cite{li2019selective} enhances the model's capability to capture objects at different scales by introducing branch attention to merge multiple branches with different kernel sizes.